 Urban Neighbourhood place type

-The Strategic framework outlines the 20-year vision for growth and development in the Moreton Bay Region.
-It divides the region into 13 place types.
-These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout the Moreton Bay Region.
+The Strategic framework outlines the 20-year vision for growth and development in Moreton Bay.
+It divides the city into 13 place types.
+These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout Moreton Bay.
 Urban neighbourhoods are one of these 13 place types.

 Urban Neighbourhoods are expected to change considerably in the future.
 Changes include: